 The WHO played a critical role in the WBMT from its inception by providing substantial interest in and support of this new initiative.
 The collaborative relationship with the WHO led to the current status as non-government organization (NGO) in official relations, approved in January 2013.
-The WHO Executive Board reviewed the report of the relations and collaboration at its 144th session in January 2019 and decided to maintain WBMT in official relations with the WHO.
-In January 2022 the Executive Board will review the implementation plan again.
+The WHO Executive Board reviewed the report of the relations and collaboration at its 144th session in January 2019 and confirmed that WBMT will remain in official relations with the WHO.
+In January 2022 the WHO Executive Board at its 150th session decided to maintain WBMT in official relations with WHO based on our achievements during the last years and the working plan for the period of 2022 to 2024.

 The WHO strongly supported the WBMT's early collaborative and unifying efforts.
 WHO representatives continue to attend meetings as observers, assist in planning activities, and participate as forum presenters on a variety of relevant topics.
-Since acquiring NGO in official relations status, the WBMT provides a set of deliverables to the WHO in pursuit of its educational, scientific, and philanthropic mission (Section 4.4).
+Since acquiring NGO in official relations status, the WBMT provides a set of collaborative projects to the WHO in pursuit of its educational, scientific, and philanthropic mission (Section 4.4).